Agoric/documentation/main/getting-started/intro-zoe.md

 **Zoe is safer.** Traditionally, putting digital assets in a smart contract has carried the risk of losing them.
 But Zoe guarantees you get either what you wanted or a full refund of the assets you put in.
-You will never leave a contract empty-handed, even if the smart contract is buggy or malicious.
+You will never leave a smart contract empty-handed, even if it is buggy or malicious.

 ### For Developers ###